A new voice for Africa’s football stakeholders

-The recently launched African Football Alliance (AFA), which was held in Johannesburg, South Africa on 1 December 2017, is calling on all organisations within the football arena to create a stronger voice to protect their interest and to promote the sustainable development of the game on the continent.
+The recently launched African Football Alliance (AFA), is calling on all organisations within the football arena to create a stronger voice to protect their interest and to promote the sustainable development of the game on the continent.

 The main objective of the AFA is to serve its affiliates with organisational development in key areas through the application of sustainable strategies to grow their constituencies as well as creating a home for football structures and interested stakeholders that are not catered for in existing continental structures.

 The purpose of the AFA is to serve the interests of its affiliates and in certain cases either represent or assist them in their endeavours to engage other continental or international bodies in football.